Texas Court Records

 TexasCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-When an individual is charged with a crime in Texas, the offender is expected to appear in state court and has a right to an attorney.
-The state is then required to use an attorney to prove that the offender, also known as the defendant, committed the crime or crimes "beyond a reasonable doubt."
-It is not the defendant's job to prove innocence; it is the state's job to prove guilt.
+When an individual is charged with a crime in Texas, the offender is expected to appear in state court and has the right to an attorney.
+The state may then use an attorney to prove that the offender, also known as the defendant, committed the crime or crimes "beyond a reasonable doubt."
+It is not the defendant's job to prove innocence, but the state's job to prove guilt.
 In a criminal court case, a jury is present for the entirety of the process and decides whether the defendant is guilty.

-According to the 2019 Texas Judiciary Annual Statistical Report, there were 392,788 misdemeanor filings, marking a 3% decrease from the previous year and 225,497 felony filings, a 4% increase from the previous year.
-Overall, filings of cases did not change in 2019 compared to the previous year.
+According to the 2019 Texas Judiciary Annual Statistical Report, there were 392,788 misdemeanor filings, marking a 3% decrease from the previous year, and 225,497 felony filings, a 4% increase from the prior year.
+Overall, the number of cases filed did not change in 2019 compared to the previous year.
 In criminal case filings, however, there was a 2% increase.
 There was also a 3% increase in dispositions.
-Appeals declined 10% from the previous year, and 93% of appeals were granted.
+Appeals declined 10% from the previous year, and 93% were granted.
 While around 50% of criminal cases are set to go to trial, only approximately 20% end up at trial.

 - The name of the person involved in the record, unless said person is a juvenile

-According to Texas judicial law, all criminal defendants have a right to trial.
+According to Texas judicial law, all criminal defendants have a right to a trial.
 The United States Sixth Amendment also gives defendants the right to trial, stating that all defendants have the right to due process using a public trial by jury.
-A jury trial takes place after the punishment phase, when either a judge or jury decides what the defendant's sentence will be if the defendant is found guilty in the next stages of the prosecution process.
+A jury trial takes place after the punishment phase, when a judge or jury decides the defendant's sentence if the defendant is found guilty in the following stages of the prosecution process.

 What are the Stages of a Criminal Trial in Texas?

 Generally, a Texas criminal trial consists of six stages.
 Specific counties in the state may have different names for each stage, but the stages are typically similar statewide.
-These stages provide rights and consistency to defendants.
+These stages provide defendants with rights and consistency.

 Arrest and booking